 Allows you to test a track without running it for the whole duration.
 This mode is only intended for quick sanity checks when creating a track.
-Please don't rely on these numbers at all (they are meaningless).
+Don't rely on these numbers at all (they are meaningless).

-If you write your own track, please keep in mind that you need prepare your track to support this mode.
+If you write your own track you need to prepare your track to support this mode.